inmnin/EKD-ICANN2024/README.md

 ### Fine-tune the teacher model by yourself (unrecommended)
 If you wish to fine-tune the teacher model by yourself, firstly, please download the base teacher model weights from **https://ufile.io/iv2e19xd**.
-(It is the same as *bert-base-chinese*.
-However, the bert-base-chinese repository lacks maintenance, which might causes some problems when downloading.
-So we have made a copy of the base teacher model weights available for download)

 After downloading, please replace the original folder `Pretrained_BERT` in the root directory with the unzipped folder `Pretrained_BERT`.
 Then you need to set `train_set_type` in `finetune_teacher.py` to which dataset you want to fine-tune (movie, takeaways, data4, shopping or hotel).
 ```